joedawson/youtube/README.md

 ### Authentication

+For security reasons, the routes to authorize your channel with your Laravel application for disabled by default.
+You will need to enable them in your `config/youtube.php` before doing the following.

 Now your application is configured, we'll go through the inital authentication with Google.
 By default, the authorization route is `/youtube/auth`.
 Simply visit this URI in your application and you will be redirect to Google to authenticate your YouTube account.

 Assuming you were not presented with any errors during authentication, you will be redirected back to your application root. (`/`).